 All the Risk Type descriptions draw firstly from the item content of the questionnaire.
 In other words, they reflect what the person completing the questionnaire has said about themselves.
 More interestingly, inferences are also drawn from the extensive literature and research into personality.
 The total of the item responses can be interpreted by the extent to which they match known and understood response patterns.
-Each personality construct or scale is associated with particular behaviours and a particular vocabulary that, to those familiar with this territory, allows them to discern patterns that are likely to be relevant.
-Finally, understanding about the meaning of any personality scale becomes increasingly informed by studies that compare it with similar or related scales from other personality assessments and feedback discussions with examinees.
+Each personality construct or scale is associated with particular behaviours and a particular vocabulary that, to those familiar with such patterns, allows them to discern patterns that are likely to be relevant.
+Finally, understanding about the meaning of any personality scale becomes increasingly informed by studies that compare it with similar or related scales from other personality assessments.